Skip to main content

 Click any organization in the list to open its profile, which lists the source filing year.
 From there the full return is available free at the IRS Tax Exempt Organization Search and at ProPublica Nonprofit Explorer.

-29 nonprofits headquartered in San Francisco, California report combined revenue of $17.3B on their most recent IRS Form 990 filings, with an average Efficiency Score of 71/100.
-Use the directory below to compare individual organizations by program ratio, CEO compensation, and reserves.
+29 nonprofits headquartered in San Francisco, California report combined revenue of $17.3B on their most recent IRS Form 990 filings, with an average Efficiency Score of 59/100.
+Use the directory below to compare individual organizations by financial reserves, officer compensation, and revenue trend.